vintagedaddyo/MyBB_Theme_Olive/README.md

 Olive v1.3
 » About:

-This is a simple dark theme for MyBB enthusiasts styled similar to the ACP Style of the same name.
+This is a simple dark theme for MyBB enthusiasts styled similar to the ACP Style of the same name found here: https://github.com/vintagedaddyo/MyBB_ACP_Style_Olive .

+Note: Current Font Awesome ver used in this theme: Font Awesome 4.7.0

 Olive v1.3
 » Installation: